Why Aerate Wine?

-The process in a glass or a decanter is the same and you will notice from the product photos on our site that the effect in the glass is to emulate the process in the decanter – the more traditional method of aeration.
+The process in a glass or a decanter is the same and you will notice from the product photos and videos of our wine aerator on site that the effect in the glass is to emulate the process in the decanter – the more traditional method of wine aeration.

-The WineWeaver aerator is simple to use, easy to clean and light enough to place directly onto the rim of the glass to aid hands free pouring.
-Why not take a moment to see the full range of WineWeaver aerators for wine and other gifts in our shop?
+The WineWeaver® aerator is simple to use, easy to clean and light enough to place directly onto the rim of the glass to aid hands free pouring.
+Why not take a moment to see the full range of WineWeaver® aerators for wine and other gifts in our wine aerator shop?

 EXCLUSIVE WINE AERATOR DISCOUNTS AND NEWS straight into your inbox!